 “Inspiration is a terribly unpredictable partner—you can’t count on it as the sole source of your product strategy.”

-Yes, you could sit around waiting for the next Facebook-sized idea to hit you.
+Yes, you could sit around waiting for the next Facebook-sized product strategy to hit you.
 But truthfully, you’re about as likely to be struck by lightning.

-So if you’re responsible for developing a product strategy, you need a plan.
-Not a rigid formula for the product itself.
+So if you’re responsible for developing a product strategy roadmap, you need a plan.
+I’m not talking about a rigid formula for the product itself.
 That would probably just yield a boring, uninspiring product.
 But you should have some sort of defined approach to developing a winning product strategy.

 Or, if you’d prefer to think of it this way, you should follow a series of steps that will help you clear a path for inspiration to strike.